What is Non-Controlling Interest?

 Company B has reserved as on 31.03.2018, aggregating to $ 550,000.
 On 01.04.2018, Mr. X bought 10% shares of company B. Since it is a case of Direct Non-controlling interest, Mr. X would be entitled to 10% of pre-existing/past profits of Company B, in addition to the future profits accruing post 01.04.2018.

 #2 – Indirect

-This is one where the minority shareholders receive a proportionate allocation of post-acquisition profits only, i.e. he would not receive a share in the pre-existing profits of the company.
+It is one where the minority shareholders receive a proportionate allocation of post-acquisition profits only, i.e., he would not receive a share in the pre-existing profits of the company.

 Company A holds 20% shares in Company B, company A also acquired 60% shares of Company P, which holds 70% of the shares of Company B. Thus, the shareholding of Company P and Company B would look as under, post-acquisition:

 - Shares held by Company A: 60%